euiyounghwang/euiyounghwang.github.io/README.md

 In particular, I remember developing the elasticsearch search system for 7 years in South Korea and having a success story interview at the elastic on seoul conference(https://www.youtube.com/watch?v=qu0IXwi3Fq0).
 At that time, I participated in the Google search engine replacement project as project leader and senior software engineer.

-The screenshots attached below are for __the Success Story with Elasticsearch Interview, Elastic on Seoul Conference, 2018__ (https://www.elastic.co/customers/posco) when i worked as Senior Software Engineer & Search/Data Engineer at POSC ICT, South Korea
+The screenshots attached below are for __<i>the Success Story with Elasticsearch Interview, Elastic on Seoul Conference, 2018</i>__ (https://www.elastic.co/customers/posco) when i worked as Senior Software Engineer & Search/Data Engineer at POSC ICT, South Korea

 - Handle with Elasticsearch 1.7.3 ~ 7.9.0 (Implement search service on entire version of Elaticsearch)